box/developer.box.com/content/guides/representations/pdf.md

 # Get PDF Representation

-A PDF representation provides an easy and predictable way to embed documents in mobile and web applications.
+A PDF representation provides a predictable way to embed documents in mobile and web applications.
 PDF representations support watermarks if the original file has been watermarked.